Bergen Catholic football leaves no doubt in dominant win over Don Bosco for state title - NewsBreak

 Bergen Catholic football leaves no doubt in dominant win over Don Bosco for state title

-The Crusaders repeated as the Non-Public A state champion with a thoroughly dominating 45-0 victory over Don Bosco on Friday night at MetLife Stadium to avenge their lone regular-season loss.
+The Crusaders repeated as Non-Public A champion with a thoroughly dominating 45-0 victory over Don Bosco on Friday night at MetLife Stadium to avenge their lone regular-season loss.

 Bergen Catholic (11-1) entered the game ranked No. 2 behind Don Bosco (9-3) in the USA TODAY NETWORK New Jersey Top 25 and will, no doubt, supplant its arch rival when the final rankings are released in December.

 The Crusaders achieved the unthinkable, reaching a 33-point lead to trigger a running clock against the state's top-ranked team.
-Senior Saeed St. Fleur's 4-yard TD run at with a minute left in the third quarter extended the lead to 38-0 and was his third score of the night.
+Senior Saeed St. Fleur's 4-yard TD run at 1:00 of the third quarter extended the lead to 38-0 and was his third score of the night.

+"Nothing went our way tonight," Don Bosco coach Dan Sabella said.
+"Really one-sided game, and it hurts, and you can't put your finger on one thing in this one.
+We got beat up in every phase and it hurts a lot."

 Bergen Catholic stretched the lead to 31-0 at 7:23 of the third on a 7-yard TD run by St. Fleur.
 The score came two plays after a Don Bosco bad snap on a punt gave the Crusaders a first down at the 1-yard line.